forestryio/forestry.io/hugo/content/blog/block-labels-read-only-docs-and-more.md

 ## Block Display Field 🔖

 Until now Blocks couldn't be labelled individually.
-This made them hard to navigate if the same Block was added multiple times.
-Since the Blocks had the same name it became unclear as to what content a specific Block held.
-The new `display_field` allows you to define a field that will be used as a label in addition to the Block's name.
+This caused confusion if the same Block was added multiple times, since all Blocks would carry the same name.
+The new `display_field` allows you to define a field that will be used as a label.

 See the docs [here](https://forestry.io/docs/settings/front-matter-templates#display-field)